FIA Formula 3 Championship: Race weekend

-Pit stops are optional if there is a force majeure event like a change in weather conditions, tyre puncture, front or rear wing damage or others.
+Pit stops are optional if there is a major event like a change in weather conditions, tyre puncture, front or rear wing damage or others.

 On Friday, there is one Free Practice session of 45 minutes and one Qualifying session of 30 minutes.

 On Saturday, one Sprint Race will take place and will consist of 40 minutes + one lap.
-The starting grid will be determined by reversing the top 12 finishers of Friday’s Qualifying session.
+The starting grid will be determined by reversing the top 12 finishers of Friday's Qualifying session.

 On Sunday, the Feature Race will take place ahead of the Formula 1 Grand Prix and will consist of 45 minutes + one lap.

 Points system

 The top 10 finishers in the Sprint Race receive points as follows:

 The top 10 finishers in the Feature Race receive points as follows:

 The driver who qualified in pole position for the Feature race during Friday's qualifying session receives an additional 2 points.

-In each race, one point will be awarded to the driver who achieves the fastest lap time, providing he was in the top 10 positions of the final race classification.
+In each race, one point will be awarded to the driver who achieves the fastest lap time, provided the driver was in the top 10 positions of the final race classification.

-The maximum number of points a driver can score at any round will be 38.
+The maximum number of points a driver can score at any round will be 39.

 A count-back system is used to decide places of drivers with equal points in the championship with the driver with most wins ranking highest of those with equal points totals.
 If there is still a tie, the most second-place finishes, then the most third-place finishes, etc., is used to split the tied drivers.
 This count-back system is applied at all stages of the championship.

-Racing flags

-These are the racing flags that usually used in FIA Formula 3 Championship race weekends: